MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Identity and device access configurations</h3>
-                                                    <p>Learn about general Microsoft recommendations and best practices on how to apply policy and configuration within the Microsoft cloud to ensure that your employees are both secure and productive.</p>
+                                                    <p>Learn about general Microsoft recommendations and best practices on how to apply policy and configuration to ensure that your employees are both secure and productive.</p>
                                                 </div>
                                             </div>
                                         </div>